zuranh/web-group/README.md

 ## Deployment options (simple)

 Below are easy deployment options for a beginner.
-All assume a simple PHP + SQLite app.
+All assume PHP plus a MySQL database.

 1. Shared PHP hosting (easiest)

    - Upload the project files to your hosting provider via FTP or their file manager.
-   - Ensure PHP version is >= 7.4 and SQLite is enabled (most providers support this).
+   - Ensure PHP version is >= 7.4 and a MySQL database is available (most providers support this).
+Import `api/schema.sql` into your MySQL instance.
    - Do NOT expose `dev/db-debug.php` publicly — remove or restrict it before uploading.
-   - Set `EVENTS_ADMIN_SECRET` in your hosting control panel if available, or edit `api/config.php` (dev-only).
+   - Set `EVENTS_ADMIN_SECRET` and database environment variables in your hosting control panel if available, or edit `api/config.php` (dev-only).

 2. DigitalOcean App Platform or similar (recommended for small apps)

    - Create an App and point it at your GitHub repository (push the project to GitHub first).
-   - Set the build/runtime to use PHP and set environment variable `EVENTS_ADMIN_SECRET` in the platform settings.
+   - Set the build/runtime to use PHP and set environment variables for MySQL (`DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASS`) and `EVENTS_ADMIN_SECRET` in the platform settings.
-   - Use a managed DB (MySQL/Postgres) if you expect multi-user production traffic — SQLite is fine for small single-server apps but not for scaling.

 3. VPS (DigitalOcean droplet / Linode / VPS)
    - Provision a small Ubuntu droplet, install PHP and a web server (nginx/apache), deploy files, and configure PHP-FPM.
-   - Secure the server (firewall, HTTPS via Let's Encrypt) and set env vars in the service configuration.
+   - Secure the server (firewall, HTTPS via Let's Encrypt), set env vars in the service configuration, and point the app at your MySQL instance.

 ### MySQL / Local development